Let us learn about what is a AVL tree, about AVL tree rotation, AVL tree insertion with AVL tree examples

 Double rotation is similar to single rotation but involves 4 subtrees instead of 3.
 Here, we study 2 out-of-balance conditions in which we need to rotate the 2 nodes.
 Let us discuss right-of-left case.
 In right-of-left, the out-of-balance caused by inserting into the right subtree of left child.
 We need to balance the tree by rotating the right subtree to right and root to left.

 Let uss explain this AVL tree rotation Right-of-Left case with given example:

 In the example above, the node 18 is inserted on left of right-subtree.
 This will make node 12 in unbalanced condition.
 It is necessary to balance it by rotating node 44 to right, making 18 as a right subtree of root node 12.
 Now, the node 12 is still unbalanced, so we need to perform the second rotation.
 That means, rotate the root-node to left and making the node 12 as a left subtree of node 18.

 AVL tree - Left of Right

 It is opposite to that of Right of Left case.
 To balance the tree, we first rotate the left subtree to left, then we rotate the root to the right and making the left node as the new root.

-Let's explain this Left of Right case with given example:
+Let us explain this AVL tree rotation Left of Right case with given example:

-In the example above, the node 8 is inserted on right of left subtree.
-So the node 12 is an unbalanced.
-To balance it by rotating node 4 to left and making node 8 is the left subtree of root node.
-Now we again check the balance condition, still root node is an unbalaced. so we shall do the second rotation is that rotate the root node to right.
+In the AVL tree example above, the node 8 is inserted on right of left subtree.
+So the node 12 is unbalanced.
+To balance it by rotating node 4 to left and making node 8 as the left subtree of root node.
+Now we again check the balance condition, still root node is unbalaced.
+So, we shall do the second rotation by rotating the root node to right.
 Finally we will get the balanced tree.